philip-johnson-2/DS5500/README.md

 One additional observation from the above table is that the shorter term features seem to become more important as the time range of the response variable becomes shorter.
 The 3 and 1 month features are more important for predicting 3 and 1 month admission, based on the model used to generate this table.
 This suggests that the temporal nature of these features may be more beneficial as the prediction period shortens.

+Sampling Method: How we accounted for a biased outcome predictor.

+Model Development:

+## Results

+Feature Importance Results:

+Model Results:

 ## Discussion

+Discuss the use case of leveraging the features developed and the output of the models for the use of care management for improving patient outcomes

 ## Contributions

-oth members of the group contributed equally to the project thus far.
+Both members of the group contributed equally to the project thus far.
 Phil Johnson has acted as the point of contact between the group and the interested company, as well as contributed to the data modeling and transformation pieces.
 Nick Tyler has also contributed during the data transformation steps in addition to the modeling.
 Both members contributed equally to the report.

-## References

-## Appendix